Overview of Financial Inclusion in Malaysia

 1. Alliance for Financial Inclusion

-- AFI is a global network, with headquarters in Malaysia, of policymakers comprising more than 120 member institutions with the aim of making financial services more accessible to the world’s 2 billion unbanked people.
+- AFI is a global network, with headquarters in Malaysia, of policymakers comprising 100 member institutions with the aim of making financial services more accessible to the world’s 1.7 billion unbanked.

 - In collaboration with AFI, Bank Negara Malaysia undertakes key roles to promote and advocate financial inclusion policies in key policy areas i.e. global standards and proportionate regulation, consumer empowerment and market conduct, financial inclusion data and national strategy, digital financial services and SME finance.

 - Bank Negara Malaysia has also committed a set of measurable financial inclusion commitments to advance the goal of reaching this unbanked people through the Maya Declaration which is the AFI Network’s commitment to financial inclusion.